Code & Law Enforcement

 (A) We accept credit cards, cash, check and money orders payable to Laramie County Treasurer.
 Credit card payments and electronic check payment can be made by selecting Payment Options from the menu on the left side of the page.
 PERMIT FEES ARE DUE AT TIME OF APPLICATION SUBMITTAL.

 (Q) What needs to be inspected on my project?

 (A) All underground work, rough framing, rough plumbing, rough electrical, rough HVAC, rough gas piping, and final work.
 A good rule to follow is: if you will have to cover up or fill it up or turn it on, then we need to inspect it before you do so.
 When your project is complete, make sure that you have the final inspection(s) passed prior to occupying or using your structure or permitted feature.

 (Q) How do I call for inspections?

-(A) To request a residential inspection, call (307) 633-4615 or commercial (307) 633-4547 with your permit number, address, type of inspection being requested, whom to contact and a phone number for us to call if we have questions.
+(A) To request an inspection, call (307) 633-4615 with your permit number, address, type of inspection being requested, whom to contact and a phone number for us to call if we have questions.
 It is important to call in for the inspection a minimum of 48 hours before you need the inspection.
 You may also request an inspection via our website by clicking on the EMAIL INSPECTION REQUEST tab, accessible from our website.